Save £100s Each Year With A Home Solar & Heat Pump Package

 Table of Contents

-IT’S a NO-BRAINER: Get a free £10,000 grant towards a Solar installation
+Get a free grant towards a solar & heat pump installation

-Government funding means you could be eligible for £1000s
+Government grants mean you could be eligible for up to £40,000 in funding

-Local Authorities have funding grants available to eligible households to help boost the energy efficiency of their homes.
-Low-income households (under £31,000) are eligible for grants under the scheme which aims to improve the energy performance certificate (EPC) ratings of low energy efficiency properties (those in bands D-G) through home improvements, including Solar PV, loft insulation and underfloor insulation.
+Local Authorities have funding grants available to eligible households to help boost energy efficiency through energy saving improvements and encourage greater use of renewable energy technologies, including solar panel and heat pumps.
+Low-income households (under £31,000) are eligible for grants under the scheme which aims to improve the energy performance certificate (EPC) ratings of low energy efficiency properties (those in bands D-G).

 What are Government Grants for Solar Panels in the UK?